online-course-hub/cs-bootcamp/functional programming.md

 #### [University of Helsinki - Haskell MOOC](https://haskell.mooc.fi/)<br>

-      [ ] Lecture 01 - … And so It Begins
+      [ ] Lecture 01 - …And so It Begins
       [ ] Lecture 02 - Either You Die a Hero…
       [ ] Lecture 03 - Catamorphic
       [ ] Lecture 04 - Real Classy